ncsulsj/Robust_Retreival_Summarization/README.md

   Use the function, inference_template_s7, located in model_validation/llm_utils.py, the input argument is user's topic, all the retrieval texts as a python list of string and the lora repo.
   ```
   The above function will directly return you with the final summarization.

-## API Integration

-Our model is also integrating our custom [text mining API](https://www.csc2.ncsu.edu/faculty/healey/social-media-viz/production/).
-If the retrieval text is not relevant with your topic, then you
-could ask our model `Could you find the online news regarding xx and tell me how people think about it? `.
-Our model will return the API name and its argument.
-You could write a webscraped based on the XML of the API to connect.